Canon 1D X Mark II versus Canon 5D Mark II

 Both cameras under consideration feature a full frame sensor and have a format factor (sometimes also referred to as "crop factor") of 1.0.
 Within the spectrum of camera sensors, this places the review cameras among the large-sensor cameras that aim for top notch image quality.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-While the two cameras under review share the same sensor size, the 5D Mark II offers a higher resolution of 21 megapixel, compared with 20 MP of the 1DX Mark II.
+While the two cameras under review share the same sensor size, the 5D Mark II offers a slightly higher resolution of 21 megapixel, compared with 20 MP of the 1DX Mark II.
 This megapixel advantage translates into a 3 percent gain in linear resolution.
-On the other hand, these sensor specs imply that the 5D Mark II has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 6.41μm versus 6.58μm for the 1DX Mark II).
-In this context, it should be noted, however, that the 1DX Mark II is much more recent (by 7 years and 4 months) than the 5D Mark II, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.
+On the other hand, these sensor specs imply that the 5D Mark II has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 6.41μm versus 6.57μm for the 1DX Mark II).
+Moreover, it should be noted, that the 1DX Mark II is much more recent (by 7 years and 4 months) than the 5D Mark II, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of individual pixels.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Consistent information on actual sensor performance is available from DXO Mark for most cameras.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-Of the two cameras under review, the 1DX Mark II has a notably higher overall DXO score than the 1DX Mark II (overall score 9 points higher), which gives it an advantage in terms of imaging quality.
+Of the two cameras under review, the 1DX Mark II has a notably higher overall DXO score than the 5D Mark II (overall score 9 points higher), which gives it an advantage in terms of imaging quality.
 This advantage is based on 0.4 bits higher color depth, 1.6 EV in additional dynamic range, and 0.8 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |Canon 1D X Mark II (⇒ rgt)||Full Frame||20.0||5472||3648||4K/60p||24.1||13.5||3207||88|